elManto/elmanto.github.io/posts/welcome.md

 ## Parsing the source code

-Albeit both the tools need to deploy a parsing stage to build their internal representation of the source code, they make use of completely different paradigms.
+Both the tools need to deploy a parsing stage to build their internal representation of the source code.
+However, to accomplish this, they make use of completely different strategies.

 On the one hand, CodeQl requires to compile the project under test.
 During the actual building, the extractor accomplishes with several tasks.
 For instance, it constructs a representation of the relation between the source code files and then, for each compiler invocation, it retrieves the useful information such as syntactic data from the AST and semantic data (variables' name, types, ..).
 These are stored in a CodeQl database for further processing and querying.